-- An ADU is a self-contained, independent dwelling on the same site as the primary dwelling. - ADUs can be detached from the primary dwelling or attached to the primary dwelling. - JADUs are created within the walls of the existing or proposed primary dwelling. - Conversion of an existing guesthouse, studio, or garage can be a more affordable way to establish an ADU on your property. - A guesthouse or studio may already contain a full or partial bath providing existing water credits and plumbing. - A garage may contain a utility sink, which counts toward the water credits needed for an ADU. - If you are considering a major remodel to your existing home, explore options to include an ADU, JADU, or both! - ADUs cannot be sold separately from the primary dwelling3.
+- An ADU is a self-contained, independent dwelling on the same site as the primary dwelling. - ADUs can be detached from or attached to the primary dwelling. - JADUs are created within the walls of the existing or proposed primary dwelling. - Converting an existing guesthouse, studio, or garage can be a more affordable way to establish an ADU on your property. - A guesthouse or studio may already contain a full or partial bath, providing existing water credits and plumbing. - A garage may contain a utility sink, which counts toward the water credits needed for an ADU. - If you are considering a major remodel of your existing home, explore including an ADU, JADU, or both! - State law exists that allows ADUs to be sold separately from a primary residence.
+However, each jurisdiction (County or City) must approve this option locally.
+Carmel-by-the-Sea has not.